jigangkim/autoreset_rl/README.md

 # Automating Reinforcement Learning with Example-based Resets

+### Accepted for publication in the IEEE Robotics and Automation Letters (RA-L)

-Source code for the proposed algorithm for RA-L submission "Automating Reinforcement Learning with Example-based Resets".
+Source code for reproducing the simulation results for the proposed algorithm of the paper ["Automating Reinforcement Learning with Example-based Resets"](https://arxiv.org/abs/2204.02041).

-The instructions were tested on Ubuntu 18.04, but should work on other Linux distros as well.
+The instructions below were tested on Ubuntu 18.04, but should work on other Linux distros as well.

 ## Installation